 - Payslip from your employer

 However, it can be hard to get these documents if you're newly arrived in the UK or haven't left Australia yet.
-Never fear – there are other options.
+Never fear, there are other options.

-Setting up a bank account without a UK address
+2. Setting up an international bank account

 If you don't have a UK address, you still have options.
 Most of the major banks in the UK will let you set up an international account, but it's not for everyone.
 You'll need to have quite a large deposit and some contracts lock you in for a certain amount of time.